-Auguste Rodin is generally considered the father of modern sculpture, he possessed a unique ability to model a complex and deeply pocketed surface in clay.
+Auguste Rodin is generally considered the father of modern sculpture; he possessed a unique ability to model a complex and deeply pocketed surface in clay.
 Many of his most notable sculptures were criticised during his lifetime.
-Rodin’s most original work departed from traditional themes of mythology and allegory, he modelled the human body with realism and with individual character and physicality.
-By 1900, he was a world-renowned artist and remains one of the few sculptors widely known outside the arts community.
+Rodin’s most original work departed from traditional themes of mythology and allegory, he modelled the human body with realism and with personal character and physicality.
+By 1900, he was a world-renowned artist and remained one of the few sculptors widely known outside the arts community.

 - Title: Eve

 - Museum: Musée Rodin